 - The bases in which nitrogen, oxygen, or fluorine is the donor atom, prefer to coordinate with the hydrogen ion.

 - But the bases in which phosphorus, sulfur, iodine, bromine, chlorine, or carbon is donor atom, prefer to coordinate with mercury.

 Why hard acids react with hard bases?

-Hard acids have small acceptor atoms and positive charge while the hard bases have small-donor atoms but often with a negative charge.
+- Hard acids have small acceptor atoms and positive charge while the bases have small-donor atoms but often with a negative charge.
 Hence a strong ionic interaction will lead to the hard acid-base combination.

 Applications of HSAB principle

 The HSAB principle is extremely useful in elucidating many acid-base properties to learning chemistry.
 For example, why the behavior of boron in boron trifluoride and boron trihydride is different?

 - Due to the presence of hard fluoride ions in boron trifluoride easy to add hard bases.